 During the procedure

-In the Shirodkar method, your health care provider will use ring forceps to pull your cervix toward him or her while pulling back the side walls of your vagina.
+During the Shirodkar operation, your health care provider will use ring forceps to pull your cervix toward him or her while pulling back the side walls of your vagina.
 Next, he or she will make small incisions in your cervix where it meets your vaginal tissue.
 Then, he or she will pass a needle with tape through the incisions and tie your cervix closed.
 Your health care provider might use stitches to reposition vaginal tissue affected by the incisions.

 During transabdominal cervical cerclage, your health care provider will make an abdominal incision.
 He or she might elevate your uterus to gain better access to your cervix.
 Next, your health care provider will use a needle to place tape around the narrow passage connecting the lower part of your uterus to your cervix and tie your cervix closed.
 Then he or she will set your uterus back into place and close the incision.
 The procedure also can be done laparoscopically.